apainintheneck/simple-math-parser/README.md

 # Simple Math Parser
-A console calculator application with a homemade math parsing tree.
+This a simple math expression parser built in Java.
 If you want to try it out for yourself, build and run CalcApp.java in the mathTree package.
+It will open a console program where you can enter a math expression in plain text.

 ## How MathTree Class Works
 Essentially, the MathTree data structure takes a string and builds a parsing tree.
 If it fails because the input string is an invalid math statement, it deletes the tree and returns false.